Corbelli/dqn-pytorch/Report.md

         experiences = [self.memory[idx] for idx in experiences_idx]
 ```

-The traininig of the agent with the sample experiences can be divided in three steps.
+The training of the agent with the sample experiences can be divided in three steps.
 First, the targets are computed in a double q-learning setup.

 ```python
         current_qs = self.qnetwork_local(states).gather(1, actions)